Predictive Maintenance solution accelerator overview

 The green item is a simulated aircraft engine.
 You can learn more about these simulated devices in the Simulated devices section.

 The gray items are components that implement device management capabilities.
 The current release of the Predictive Maintenance solution accelerator does not provision these resources.
 To learn more about device management, refer to the Remote Monitoring solution accelerator.

 In the Azure portal, navigate to the resource group with the solution name you chose to view your provisioned resources.

 When you provision the solution accelerator, you receive an email with a link to the Machine Learning workspace.
-You can also navigate to the Machine Learning workspace from the Microsoft Azure IoT Solution Accelerators page.
 A tile is available on this page when the solution is in the Ready state.

 In the solution accelerator, a simulated device is an aircraft engine.
 The solution is provisioned with two engines that map to a single aircraft.
 Each engine emits four types of telemetry: Sensor 9, Sensor 11, Sensor 14, and Sensor 15 provide the data necessary for the Machine Learning model to calculate the RUL for the engine.
 Each simulated device sends the following telemetry messages to IoT Hub: